One-loop squared amplitudes for hadronic $tW$ production at next-to-next-to-leading order in QCD: One-loop calculation

 Then we use two different methods to reduce all the scalar integrals in the squared amplitude to a set of basis integrals, called master integrals.
 In the first method, the reduction is performed following the Passarino-Veltman procedure \cite{Passarino:1978jh}, and the master integrals can be found from the literature \cite{Ellis:2007qk} or calculated by Package-X \cite{Patel:2015tea} up to $O(\epsilon^0)$.
-In the other method, we use integration-by-parts technique to derive relations among the scalar integrals and carry out the reduction using FIRE \cite{Lee:2012cn}.
+They can also be evaluated up to higher orders in $\ep$ using the AMFlow package \cite{Liu:2022chg}.
+In the other method, we use integration-by-parts (IBP) technique to derive relations among the scalar integrals and carry out the reduction using FIRE \cite{Lee:2012cn}.
 The master integrals are calculated using the method of differential equations \cite{Kotikov:1990kg,Kotikov:1991pm}.
 After transforming the differential equations to a canonical form \cite{Henn:2013pwa}, the solutions can be readily obtained up to any orders in $\epsilon$.
-It has been checked analytically that both methods lead to the same results for the interference of one-loop and tree-level amplitudes and the coefficients of $\epsilon^{-4}$ and $\epsilon^{-3} $ in the one-loop squared amplitudes.
-In the following, we present more details about the second method.
+It has been checked analytically that both methods lead to the same results for the interference of one-loop and tree-level amplitudes.
+For the one-loop squared amplitudes, the coefficients of $\epsilon^{-4}$ and $\epsilon^{-3} $ coincide in analytical form, while the coefficients of $\epsilon^{-2},\ep^{-1}$ and $\ep^0$ agree numerically.
+We also notice that there are more master integrals using Passarino-Veltman reduction than IBP relations.
+The coefficients of the master integrals in the former contain no divergences, while those in the latter do.
+These differences indicate that the agreement between the two methods is highly non-trivial.
+In the following, we present more details about the IBP method.

 We find that all the master integrals in the one-loop diagrams could be expressed in terms of three families of master integrals as: \bqa I^1_{n_1,n_2,n_3,n_4} & = & \int{\mathcal D}^D q_1~\frac{1}{D_1^{n_1}~D_2^{n_2}~D_3^{n_3}~D_4^{n_4}},\nonumber \\ I^2_{n_1,n_2,n_3,n_4} & = & \int{\mathcal D}^D q_1~\frac{1}{D_1^{n_1}~D_2^{n_2}~D_5^{n_3}~D_4^{n_4}},\nonumber\\ I^3_{n_1,n_2,n_3,n_4} & = & \int{\mathcal D}^D q_1~\frac{1}{D_1^{n_1}~D_6^{n_2}~D_3^{n_3}~D_4^{n_4}}\nonumber \eqa with \beq {\mathcal D}^D q_1 = \frac{\left(m_t^2\right)^\epsilon}{i \pi^{D/2}\Gamma(1+\epsilon)} d^D q_1 \eeq and